Baltimore Symphony Orchestra

-The most recent music director of the Baltimore SO was Marin Alsop, the first female conductor in the post, from 2007 to 2021.
-The current artistic advisor of the orchestra is James Conlon.
-The orchestra's music director-designate is Jonathon Heyward.
+The orchestra's current music director is Jonathon Heyward, since 2023.
+Marin Alsop, music director from 2007 to 2021, is currently the orchestra's music director laureate.

 History

 Founded in 1916, the Baltimore SO is the only major American orchestra originally established as a branch of the municipal government.
 Reorganized as a private institution in 1942, it maintains close relationships with the governments and communities of the city and surrounding counties, as well as with the State of Maryland.

 The Baltimore SO's modern history dates from 1965, when Baltimore arts patron Joseph Meyerhoff became president of the Orchestra, a position he held for 18 years.
 Meyerhoff appointed Romanian-born conductor Sergiu Comissiona as music director.
-Other music directors have included Yuri Temirkanov, music director from 20002006, who subsequently took the title of music director emeritus.
+He was followed by David Zinman from 1985 to 1998, then Yuri Temirkanov from 2000 to 2006, then Alsop and now Heyward.

 In September 2007, Alsop became the 12th music director of the Baltimore SO, having served as music director-designate for the 2006–2007 concert season.
-The 2005 announcement of her appointment caused controversy, over reports that the orchestra players statements that they had not had enough voice in the search process.
+The 2005 announcement of her appointment caused controversy, over reports that the orchestra players stated that they had not had enough voice in the search process.
 The orchestra and Alsop met after the announcement and smoothed over some of their differences.
 Alsop's contract was subsequently extended in 2009 and in 2013.
 In February 2020, the Baltimore SO announced that Alsop is to conclude her music directorship of the orchestra at the close of the 2020–2021 season, and subsequently to take the title of music director laureate.

 In 2016, the Baltimore SO appointed Tonya McBride Robles as vice president and general manager.
 In February 2017, Peter T. Kjome became president and chief executive officer (CEO) of the orchestra.
 During the summer of 2019, the orchestra musicians were locked out, where the labour problems under discussion included the continuing status of the orchestra as a 52-weeks-per-year ensemble.
 In September 2020, the most recent contract agreement between management and musicians affirmed the 52-weeks-per-year status of the musicians, with pay reductions in the wake of financial losses partly related to the COVID-19 pandemic.
 In April 2021, the orchestra announced that Kjome is to stand down as its president and CEO after the close of his contract in January 2022.
+In April 2022, the orchestra announced the appointment of Mark C. Hanson as its next president and chief executive officer, effective 21 April 2022.

 In November 2020, the orchestra announced the appointment of James Conlon as its artistic advisor, effective with the 2021–2022 season, for a period of three seasons, an unusual appointment in that Conlon had not conducted the orchestra prior to this announcement.
 Conlon conducted his first concert with the orchestra in October 2021.
 The orchestra's current additional conducting staff is as follows: